tarakc02/puzzlr/README.md

 puzzlr
 ======

-The `puzzlr` package implements square puzzles with numbered tiles where the goal is to get the tiles in order by sliding them.
+The `puzzlr` package implements various puzzles.
 My hope is that this will come in handy for demonstrating or learning about different algorithms for solving the puzzles.
+So far, there are functions for creating and working with square tile-puzzles (see below) as well as instances of the knapsack problem (see `vignette("knapsack-branch-bound", package = "puzzlr")`, or this [lengthy writeup](https://tarakc02.github.io/branch-and-bound/))

 Installation
 ------------